aspnetzero/documents/doc/Development-Guide-Angular.md

 <img src="images/notifications-list-core-3.png" alt="Notification list" class="img-thumbnail" />

-**.Net Core Compability**
+**.NET Core Compability**

-Since SignalR is not ready yet for .net core, real time notifications will not work if you select .net core as your base framework.
+Since SignalR is not ready yet for .NET Core, real time notifications will not work if you select .NET Core as your base framework.

 #### Chat